markus7800/TinyPPL.jl/readme.md

 Data has to be inlined or referenced with `$(Main.data)`, where `data` is a variable in Main which holds data.

 All functions have to be defined in the model block.
 Only base Julia functions and distributions are available.
+Functions `f` defined in Main have to be called with `Main.f`.

 For example,